 Putting it into a model

 Sharp signals are features, not strategies on their own.
 Reverse line movement, steam, and ticket-vs-money divergence all become inputs you can blend with power ratings, situational data, and player availability.
 In our model builder, sharp action and line movement are available as feature artifacts you can weight against your other inputs.
+The workshop ships a "sharp signal blender" template that combines RLM, steam, and ticket/money gap into a single score you can backtest against any sport.

 Common misreads